nitad54448/yappari-5-1/README.md

 This instructs the program to read the fourth columns as Zr and the fifth as Zi (which are the calculated values saved in this file).
 Make sure you have the separator set as ";" which is the one used in this file.

-  In the /data folder you will find some datafiles, experimental or simulated with other impedance programs.
+In the /data folder you will find some files, experimental or simulated with other impedance programs and exemples of configurations for custom files.
   * definition_file_3_columns.ini
   * definition_file_5_columns.ini
   * definition_file_ZMFLI.ini